-Within the Jackson School, complaints and concerns reported to one of the contacts listed above, will be evaluated and reviewed with appropriate personnel for that person's affiliation (i.e. undergraduate or graduate student, faculty, research scientist, staff) and for the type of complaint in an effort to seek resolution.
+Within the Jackson School, complaints and concerns reported to one of the contacts listed above, will be evaluated and reviewed with appropriate personnel for that person's affiliation (i.e. undergraduate or graduate student, faculty, or staff) and for the type of complaint in an effort to seek resolution.
 Generally, if the concerns or complaints are ones that can be handled informally, this approach will be tried first.
 In other cases, a more formal process will be followed, involving the Dean's office and/or appropriate University offices, depending on the type of complaint.
-This process may include a meeting with both complainant and respondent as well as any other witnesses, reviewing relevant documents, etc. Complaints and concerns and the outcomes will be documented and reported to the appropriate administrative level within JSG on a systematic basis for tracking of behavior patterns and for exploring holistic solutions to address behavior and/or JSG cultural issues.
+This process may include a meeting with both complainant and respondent as well as any other witnesses, reviewing relevant documents, etc.